 Narra-note 1: Chie eventually makes the transition to the confession.
 The mother turns Chie’s confession ) it is not clear if she really believes it or not – into a shared secret and into a shared lie with respect to the others – the truth remains stuck in a dual relationship.
 In this respect, the mother robs Chie of the possibility of expressing the truth to the Other and to receive an answer from this Other.

 Narra-note 2: It should not come as a surprise that when Yoko starts to speak, feelings of guilt, sadness, and anger (towards her husband and his family) are expressed at the very same moment.
-This outburst of speech is not without effects, as it enables Yoko to live on in a way.
+This outburst of speech is not without effects, as it enables, in a way, Yoko to live on.

 Narra-note 3: A Mikoshi is often used during a matsuri (Japanese festival).
 People carry the mikoshi on their shoulders from the shrine around the neighborhoods that worship that deity.